ubleipzig/gitbits/README.md

 ## TOC

-1. Git is a toolkit
+1. Git is a toolkit and a key-value store
 2. Prompt playsi
 3. Config bits
 4. Edit, Patch, Rebase